ManavRaja/capstone-1-project/README.md

 - Make sure you are in the respective directories before running the commands

 #### Backend
-- `uv pip sync uv.lock` to install dependencies for the backend
+- `uv sync` to install dependencies for the backend
   - Make sure you create a venv first.

 #### Frontend